Vietnam.vn - Nền tảng quảng bá Việt Nam

 About 90% of international goods are transported by sea.
 As the demand for international trade increases, the volume of goods transported by sea is expected to triple by 2050.

-But the shipping industry emits a huge amount of CO2 and other greenhouse gases.
+However, the shipping industry emits a huge amount of CO2 and other greenhouse gases.
 Shipping vessels account for 3.1% of global carbon emissions each year – more than Germany, the world’s sixth-largest emitter.
-So carbon capture technologies like Seabound’s could provide a practical way to protect the environment before fossil fuels are phased out.
+So carbon capture technologies like Seabound’s could provide a practical solution to protecting the environment before we reach our fossil fuel-free target.

 Thu Thao (According to IFL Science )